rtwnt/url-shortener/README.rst

 Features
 --------

--  reusing alias for a requested short url if its target has already been registered
+-  reusing alias for a requested short URL if its target has already been registered
--  a preview page for registered short urls
+-  a preview page for registered short URLs
 -  configurable range of character numbers for newly registered aliases
 -  logging using logging.handlers.TimedRotatingFileHandler
--  preventing registration of urls recognized as spam or having a blaclisted host
+-  preventing registration of URLs recognized as spam or having a blaclisted host
--  always previewing registered urls that have been later blacklisted or recognized as spam
+-  always previewing registered URLs that have been later blacklisted or recognized as spam
--  displaying proper warning when previewing spam or blacklisted urls
+-  displaying proper warning when previewing spam or blacklisted URLs

 Installation
 ------------